dovecot/documentation/source/admin_manual/filesystem_permission.rst

 When :dovecot_core:ref:`mail_path` begins with ``%{home}`` or ``~/``, its permissions are copied from the first existing parent directory if it has setgid-bit set.
-This isn't done when the path contains any other %variables.
+This isn't done when the path contains any other :ref:`%variables <config_variables>`.

 Mail Delivery Agent permissions
 -------------------------------